After Tooth Extraction

 - After the tooth is extracted you may feel some discomfort and experience some swelling.
 The swelling usually subsides after 48 hours.

-- Place an ice pack or an unopened bag of frozen peas or corn on the area to keep the swelling to a minimum.
+- Place an ice pack on the area to keep the swelling to a minimum.

 - Take pain medications as directed.
 Call the office if the medication doesn’t seem to be working.

 - If antibiotics are prescribed, continue to take them for the indicated length of time, even if signs and symptoms of infection are gone.